chrisbreiding/zunder/README.md

 $ gulp zunder
 ```

-Creates the directories and files needs for Zunder to operate and adds entries to your package.json that allow Ember to work with Browserify.
-The details of the setup are listed under the Manual Setup section above.
-Note: this task will **not** override directories or files or any entries in your package.json that already exist.
+Creates the directories and files needed for Zunder to operate.
+This includes downloading the latest version of Ember.

+Also adds entries to your package.json that allow Ember to work with Browserify.

+The details of the changes made are listed under the Manual Setup section above.

+*Note*: this task will **not** override directories or files or any entries in your package.json that already exist.

 ## Configuration